therealsheero/Sobereity-Detection/README.md

     * Train machine learning models for intoxication detection.
     * Develop the backend of the web interface for real-time updates.

+## Note

-**Note:** This is a basic framework.
+This is a basic framework.
 You can further enhance this README.md file by:

 * Adding specific details about the NLP algorithms and machine learning models used.
 * Including a project timeline or roadmap.